MetaFam/TheGame/docs/resources/glossary.md

 ## Ethereum

-An open source blockchain and community-built technology behind the cryptocurrency Ether (ETH) and an active ecosystem of decentralized applications.
+An open-source blockchain and community-built technology behind the cryptocurrency Ether (ETH) and an active ecosystem of decentralized applications.

 See [Ethereum website](https://ethereum.org/)